Engagement Rate

 Definition

 Engagement rate is the percentage of viewers who actively interact with your content beyond simply opening it.
-It is calculated by dividing the number of meaningful interactions, such as page turns, clicks on CTAs, or form submissions, by the total number of views.
-A higher engagement rate indicates that your content is compelling enough to hold attention and prompt action.
+In digital publishing, it is calculated by dividing the number of meaningful interactions — such as page turns past the first spread, clicks on embedded links or CTA buttons, time spent reading, and form submissions — by the total number of unique views.
+A higher engagement rate signals that your content is compelling enough to hold attention and prompt action, while a low rate suggests readers are arriving but leaving before absorbing your message.
+Unlike raw view counts, engagement rate measures the quality of attention your publication receives.

 Why It Matters